cylleneus/cylleneus/README.rst

 Setup
 -----

 The Cylleneus engine requires texts to be indexed before they can be searched.
-For convenience and testing, this repository comes configured with three pre-indexed mini-corpora: some texts of Caesar from the LASLA corpus, those of Vergil from the Perseus Digital Library, and Seneca's *De Ira* and *De Beneficiis* from the Digital Latin Library.
+For convenience and testing, this repository comes configured with three pre-indexed mini-corpora: some texts of Caesar from the LASLA corpus, Vergil's *Eclogues* from the Perseus Digital Library, and Seneca's *De Ira* and *De Beneficiis* from the Digital Latin Library.

 To enable gloss-based searches, Cylleneus relies on the MultiWordNet.
-The setup process should install the latest version of the ``multiwordnet`` package from PyPI, and also compile the necessary databases, but in case this step has been omitted you can do it manually.
+The setup process should install the latest version of the ``multiwordnet`` library, and also compile the necessary databases, but in case this step has been omitted you can do it manually.
 To do so, launch the Python REPL and enter the following commands.

 >>> from multiwordnet.db import compile
 >>> for language in ['common', 'english', 'latin', 'french', 'spanish', 'italian', 'hebrew']: